The Pharmacologic Treatment of Edema

 Sometimes patients with severe hypertension will also present with systemic edema because of elevated capillary pressures, although it is important to note that capillary pressure is far more sensitive to elevations in venous pressure than to elevations in arterial pressure.

 Finally, edema can be a side effect of vasodilator drugs that are used to treat hypertension.
 Vasodilation of precapillary resistance vessels increases downstream capillary hydrostatic pressure and fluid filtration.

 Drug Treatment for Edema

-Edema is treated by manipulating the physical factors that are responsible for causing edema.
+Edema is treated by manipulating the physical factors that cause edema.
 Most commonly, this is done by giving diuretics to stimulate renal excretion of sodium and water, which reduces blood volume and venous and capillary pressures.
 Improving cardiac function in heart failure patients will also contribute to reducing venous pressures and edema.
-If other mechanisms are involved in causing the edema, such as lymphatic blockage, varicose veins, venous thrombosis, tissue damage or inflammation, these conditions need to be corrected by other interventions.
+If other mechanisms are involved in causing the edema, such as lymphatic blockage, varicose veins, venous thrombosis, tissue damage or inflammation, these conditions can be corrected by other interventions.